 Different Types of Phishing

-In vishing scam, actor pretends to be from a reputed agency convincing the victim that their account has been compromised.
-The Microsoft tech support scams are most common Phishing Attack examples.
+In a vishing scam, an actor pretends to be from a reputed agency, convincing the victim that their account has been compromised.
+The Microsoft tech support scams are the most common Phishing Attacks examples.
 Check Jim Browning’s YouTube channel for more awareness.

 A fair warning by Interpol

-- The story just doesn’t end here, the report issued by the Interpol warns about more phishing attempts in the near future.
+- The story just doesn’t end here; the report issued by Interpol warns about more phishing attempts in the near future.

 - Cybercriminals are likely to continue to run coronavirus-themed online scams and phishing campaigns to misuse people’s fear amid the growing pandemic crisis.

-- There will be another spike in phishing related to medical products related to COVID-19 vaccine as well as network intrusion and cyberattacks to steal data.
+- There will be another spike in phishing related to medical products related to the COVID-19 vaccine, as well as network intrusion and cyberattacks to steal data.

-The information pretty much answers the commonest of ways to spot a phishing attempt whether you’re working from home or studying for your college.
+The information pretty much answers the commonest ways to spot a phishing attempt, whether you’re working from home or studying for your college.
 All the phishing attempts aim at one ultimate target, and that’s your personal information or card details.